cleverdevil/homebridge-stoker/README.md

 A plugin for Homebridge to bring the [Stoker BBQ Controller](https://rocksbarbque.com) into HomeKit.
-Each temperature sensor will get its own Temperature Sensor and Occupancy Sensor (for reaching target temp), and a Occupancy Sensor will be created for each blower.
+Each temperature sensor will get its own Thermostat sensor, which includes the current temperature of the sensor, along with the target temperature.
+The target temperature can be updated/controlled via HomeKit and Siri.
+An Occupancy Sensor will be created for each blower to indicate its status, and for each temperature sensor to indicate whether or not it has reached its target temperature.

+While Apple's Home app isn't terrible, its not nearly as pleasurable to use for a Stoker with this plugin as Elgato Eve's app is.
+Its free, and I recommend you get it to use with this plugin!

 ## Installation